wirow-io/wirow-server/README.md

 For a license to use the Wirow software under conditions other than AGPLv3, or for technical support for this software, please contact us at info@wirow.io

+## How to get support

+If you have a question, advice or an issue related to your server setup ask for help at [Wirow Discussion Group](https://github.com/wirow-io/wirow-server/discussions).
+Please be patient and note what project maintainers have limited time provide a free support on this forum.

+Fill an [issue](https://github.com/wirow-io/wirow-server/issues) If you believe that Wirow has a software bug.

 ## Software used by Wirow

 - [Mediasoup - C++ WebRTC SFU router](https://github.com/versatica/mediasoup)